Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## CopyComputeScaleProperties
 ### Properties
-* **dataIntegrationUnit**: int: DIU number setting reserved for copy activity execution.
+* **dataIntegrationUnit**: int {minValue: 4}: DIU number setting reserved for copy activity execution.
 Supported values are multiples of 4 in range 4-256.
-* **timeToLive**: int: Time to live (in minutes) setting of integration runtime which will execute copy activity.
+* **timeToLive**: int {minValue: 5}: Time to live (in minutes) setting of integration runtime which will execute copy activity.
 ### Additional Properties
 * **Additional Properties Type**: any